Marco Pappa

-Marco Pablo Pappa Ponce (born 15 November 1987) is a Guatemalan professional footballer who plays as a midfielder.
+Marco Pablo Pappa Ponce (born 15 November 1987) is a Guatemalan former professional footballer who primarily played as a midfielder.

 Club career

 Born in Guatemala City, Pappa, who plays as a winger, joined his local side, Municipal, in 2004 at the age of 16, and made his professional debut in a domestic league match in August 2006 against Deportivo Petapa.
 He scored his first professional goal against Nicaraguan side Real Madriz during the 2007 UNCAF tournament.